WWE News: Chris Jericho Gives Interesting Reasons For Not Being A Part Of Cody Rhodes’ ‘All In’

 During his time as a free agent, Jericho has been doing very well in New Japan and Vince McMahon has even praised his time there and his match against Kenny Omega.
 While that may shock the world as Vince hardly even acknowledges other wrestling promotions, it does kind of add sense to Jericho’s recent comments.

-As things currently stand.
-Jericho could likely be a part of All In, but he’s not going to and his reasoning is quite understandable.
+As things currently stand, Jericho could likely be a part of All In, but he’s not going to and his reasoning is quite understandable.

 Chris Jericho wins IWGP Intercontinental Championship (GIF highlights) https://t.co/3fsdCiOSgM pic.twitter.com/BGzXR3gFoE